 1. Wiggle the Steering Wheel to Unlock the Ignition

 Many steering columns are designed to lock when the key is removed.
 The steering wheel can become stuck in position which in turn locks the ignition.
 Wiggle the steering wheel back and forth while gently turning the key to see if the key now turns.

 Some cars, with automatic transmissions, do not allow the key to turn the ignition if the car is not in park or neutral.
 Try jiggling the gear shift to ensure it is all the way into position and then try to turn the key again.

 3. Is the Battery Dead?

-Believe it or not, some newer cars with more advanced ignition systems will not allow the key to turn the ignition if the car’s battery is dead.
+Believe it or not, some newer cars with more advanced ignition systems will stop the key to turn the ignition if the car’s battery is dead.
+You can’t even remove the key from the ignition.
 Check the cars battery with a volt meter or see if your car lights come on.